We all know content is king, and in the past few years, it's become clear that video is king 📹.

 In your PixelMe dashboard, shorten your YouTube channel link and YouTube video links with your Facebook retargeting pixels included.
 You can include just your Facebook Pixel or all of your advertising pixels in every link!

-Hit “Save your link” and you'll find your link in the new Folder and Sub folder you just created 🎉
+Hit “Save your link” and you'll find your link in the new Campaign and Sub-campaign you just created 🎉

 Now it's time to start sharing your YouTube links across your site, social media, and ads.
 Anytime someone clicks on your link, as long as Facebook can identify them, they'll get added to a super targeted Facebook Custom Audience 🤩.